Enabling AI-powered sales outreach

 Based on our research the first version of SAM (Sales AI Module) focused on delivering fast, usable insights — without overwhelming users.

 From the beginning, we saw users actively engaging with the design and using all available options.
+For example, the regenerate button accounted for 40% of all user clicks.

 After the MVP we had several releases, improving and adding new capabilities step-by-step.